hharte/1dcoinctrl/README.md

 2. **_DISPOSITION_** Relay: When operated will prepare high voltage (either +130VDC or -130VDC, depending on the state of the REFUND relay) to be applied to the TIP when the selected line's COIN_CONTROL relay is operated.
 When the DISPOSITION relay is not operated, low voltage (+25VDC or -25VDC) will be applied in order to perform either the initial rate test or the stuck coin test.

-3. **_POLARITY_** Relay: This relay is used to swap the Vout+ and Vout- on the output of the 130VDC DC-DC converter so that both +130VDC and -130VDC are available depending on whether the coin should be collected or refunded.
+3. **_POLE-CHANGER_** Relay: This relay is used to swap the Vout+ and Vout- on the output of the 130VDC DC-DC converter so that both +130VDC and -130VDC are available depending on whether the coin should be collected or refunded.

 ### Per-Line Relays (one each per coin line:)